JavierM42/tailwind-material-colors/README.md

 - ✅ Automatic dark mode, no need to use the `dark:` variant.
 - ✅ Easy and consistent interaction states (hover, press, focus, disabled) with `interactive-bg-`.
 - ✅ Extra colors will be harmonized to the primary color (except if specified).
-- ✅ Dynamic Color: update theme dynamically on the client with a single statement of JavaScript.
+- ✅ Dynamic Color: easily update theme dynamically on the client.

 ## Installation & Usage